spartnx/py2iopt/README.md

 # py2iopt
 A Python implementation of optimal two-impulse, time-fixed rendezvous maneuvers in accordance with Primer Vector Theory.
 A Lambert rendezvous maneuver is improved by the addition of an initial and/or final coasting phase.
 The trajectories are strictly keplerian (no perturbation) and the Lambert solver integrated in `py2iopt` does not allow for multi-revolution transfers.
-The optimization algorithm used in `py2iopt` is Ipopt.
+The optimization algorithm used in `py2iopt` is Ipopt [1].

 ### Dependencies

 - `pykep`, `numpy`, `matplotilb`, `numba`, `pygmo`

 ### Basic usage
 Examples on how to use `py2iopt` are included in `./examples/`.
-Example `1_` is a replication of Fig. 2.5 and Fig. 2.6 from Chapter 2 of "Spacecraft Trajectory Optimization" edited by B. A. Conway.
+Example `1_` is a replication of Fig. 2.5 and Fig. 2.6 from Chapter 2 of "Spacecraft Trajectory Optimization" edited by B. A. Conway [2].
 Examples `2_` to `5_` compute families of two-impulse rendezvous maneuvers for a variety of relative positions between the chaser and the target.

 First start by importing the `py2iopt` and `pykep`.